yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/SPI.rst

 account features the SPI peripheral in the SoC is capable of but is currently not supported in the Linux driver.

+.. ifconfig:: CONFIG_part_family in ('J7_family', 'General_family', 'AM335X_family', 'AM437X_family')

+   - SPI slave mode is supported only with DMA enabled.

+.. ifconfig:: CONFIG_part_family not in ('J7_family')

-- SPI slave mode isn't supported
+   - SPI slave mode isn't supported.

 .. rubric:: Kernel Configuration